 The adventurous flight from Kathmandu to Lukla is the main transportation means in the region.
 The short trip takes you to stop the stunning mountains and the verdant Himalayan landscapes of the Everest region.
 The 30 to 45 minutes flight costs around USD 150 one way.

-The cost also varies on whether you are travelling in the peak or the as off-seasons.
-The flight is hard to book and prices higher in the peak season.
+The cost also varies on whether you are traveling in the peak or the off-seasons.
+The flight is hard to book and prices are higher in the peak season.
 On the other hand, in off-seasons, it costs you less.

 If you want to take the long drive, it costs around USD 150 for a jeep ride or USD 10-12 on a local bus reserved in advance.
 The journey is taxing and uncomfortable and hence many tourists take the flight from Kathmandu to Lukla.